Protesters gather in Fulton to voice concerns over animal cruelty

-FULTON • A group of about 20 people held a peaceful candlelight vigil in front of the Itawamba County Sheriff’s Department Wednesday night in protest of a deputy’s killing of a pet horse on Christmas Eve.
+A group of about 20 people held a peaceful candlelight vigil on the court square near the Itawamba County Sheriff’s Department on Jan.
+6 to protest a deputy’s killing of a pet horse on Christmas Eve.

 Local protesters, along with members of the animal rights group In Defense of Animals, gathered to share concerns of animal cruelty by the Itawamba County Sheriff’s Department.
 The protest follows the second recent incident involving the shooting death of a pet at the hands of Itawamba County deputies, both of which Sheriff Chris Dickinson said were justified.